Life Storage (NYSE:LSI) Issues Q3 2021 Earnings Guidance

 Life Storage (NYSE:LSI) issued an update on its third quarter 2021 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $1.240-$1.280 for the period.
 The company issued revenue guidance of -.Life Storage also updated its FY 2021 guidance to $4.690-$4.790 EPS.

-Life Storage (NYSE:LSI) last issued its quarterly earnings data on Tuesday, August 3rd.
-The real estate investment trust reported $0.74 earnings per share for the quarter, missing the Zacks’ consensus estimate of $1.15 by ($0.41).
-Life Storage had a return on equity of 7.60% and a net margin of 26.92%.
-On average, equities research analysts predict that Life Storage will post 4.84 EPS for the current fiscal year.
+A number of equities analysts recently commented on the company.
+Truist Securities lifted their price objective on Life Storage from $98.00 to $105.00 and gave the stock a hold rating in a research note on Monday, June 21st.
+Citigroup boosted their price objective on Life Storage from $109.00 to $122.00 and gave the company a buy rating in a report on Thursday, July 1st.
+Zacks Investment Research upgraded Life Storage from a hold rating to a buy rating and set a $133.00 price objective for the company in a report on Friday.
+KeyCorp upped their price target on Life Storage from $112.00 to $120.00 and gave the stock an overweight rating in a report on Wednesday, July 14th.
+Finally, Raymond James upped their price target on Life Storage from $89.00 to $135.00 and gave the stock an outperform rating in a report on Tuesday, August 10th.
+Two research analysts have rated the stock with a hold rating and six have issued a buy rating to the stock.
+The stock presently has an average rating of Buy and a consensus target price of $108.81.

-Several analysts have commented on the stock.
-Truist Securities lifted their target price on shares of Life Storage from $98.00 to $105.00 and gave the stock a hold rating in a research note on Monday, June 21st.
-Raymond James boosted their price objective on shares of Life Storage from $89.00 to $135.00 and gave the company an outperform rating in a research note on Tuesday.
-KeyCorp boosted their price objective on shares of Life Storage from $112.00 to $120.00 and gave the company an overweight rating in a research note on Wednesday, July 14th.
-Zacks Investment Research cut shares of Life Storage from a buy rating to a hold rating in a research note on Tuesday.
-Finally, Citigroup boosted their price objective on shares of Life Storage from $109.00 to $122.00 and gave the company a buy rating in a research note on Thursday, July 1st.
-Three equities research analysts have rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
-The stock presently has a consensus rating of Buy and a consensus target price of $108.81.
+The business also recently announced a quarterly dividend, which was paid on Monday, July 26th.
+Investors of record on Wednesday, July 14th were given a dividend of $0.74 per share.
+The ex-dividend date was Tuesday, July 13th.
+This represents a $2.96 annualized dividend and a yield of 2.46%.
+Life Storage’s dividend payout ratio (DPR) is presently 74.56%.

-In other news, Director Arthur L. Havener, Jr. sold 601 shares of the company’s stock in a transaction dated Friday, May 14th.
-The shares were sold at an average price of $95.69, for a total transaction of $57,509.69.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-Also, CEO Joseph Saffire sold 6,000 shares of Life Storage stock in a transaction dated Wednesday, May 19th.
-The shares were sold at an average price of $96.55, for a total transaction of $579,300.00.
-0.90% of the stock is owned by corporate insiders.
+In other news, CEO Joseph Saffire sold 6,000 shares of the business’s stock in a transaction dated Wednesday, May 19th.
+The stock was sold at an average price of $96.55, for a total value of $579,300.00.
+0.90% of the stock is owned by insiders.

 About Life Storage